By Amy Swanson

 On the silver screen, the femme fatale needs a foil to give her balance.
 Unless we resurrect a truly realistic ideal woman, like Caroline Ingalls or Annie Camden, the femme fatal will become as irrelevant and laughable as cleaning house in a poodle skirt.

 Editor’s note: Amy Swanson lives outside of Philadelphia, PA.
 She is an author, columnist, and playwright with her first screenplay currently in pre-production.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!